Skip to main content

 The challenge

-The Department of Defense (DoD) relies on WxPO to deliver authoritative terrestrial and space weather intelligence and information.
-DoD meteorologists, air traffic controllers, pilots, and the intelligence community leverage WxPO’s applications to predict weather patterns, prepare forecasts, and communicate weather information.
-WxPO’s applications support around-the-clock operations, supporting mission planning and execution.
+The Department of Defense (DoD) relies on WxPO to deliver critical terrestrial and space weather intelligence.
+Meteorologists, air traffic controllers, pilots, and intelligence professionals use WxPO’s applications to predict weather patterns, prepare forecasts, and communicate essential weather information.
+These tools operate 24/7, supporting mission planning and execution.

 I think it’s affected all of middle management because every day, we’re trying to put things together and every day, we’re in some form of lost and found.